Well that depends, but in a word, yes! This is especially true if you are burning solid fuel such as wood pellets, kindling, or charcoal.

 Keeping your ooni pizza oven clean is really important if you are burning solid fuels.
 Removing the soot build up will improve the taste of your pizzas as well as improving the efficiency and consistency of your pizza oven.

-Also, it is really easy to do with household materials and it only takes about 20 minutes.
+It is really easy to do with household materials and it only takes about 20 minutes.

 So give your pizza oven a good clean and let’s get making pizza!

 I’m Tom Rothwell and I’m super passionate about all kinds of homemade pizza!
 In the last few years I've been on a quest to find the perfect pizza.
 Now I'm sharing what I've found out with the world!

 Tips, tricks, and hacks that will take your pizza game to the next level!
 These homemade pizza tips, tricks, and...Read More